If you strip back the romance, is the Masters overrated?

 You Can’t Watch The Whole Tournament On TV

 Augusta National Golf Club has many archaic rules which fascinate and infuriate fans, or should I say ‘patrons’, in equal measure.
 One of these involves strict limitations on the amount of live coverage allowed.
 This leads to the crazy situation that after all the hype and build up you can’t actually tune in to see the first groups tee off.
-The first pairing go out at 1.20pm BST on the Thursday and Friday but coverage doesn’t actually start until 7pm.
+The first pairing go out early in the morning on the Thursday and Friday but full coverage doesn’t actually start until the afternoon.

 Instead you have to make do with kids’ putting competitions and Monty’s musings about what might have been.
 In the age of 24-hour coverage and analysis, perhaps it’s time for the powers-that-be to relax a few of their more annoying regulations.